jacebrowning/verchew/README.md

 # Usage

-Create a configuration file (`.verchew`) with your project's system dependencies:
+Create a configuration file (`.verchew.ini`) with your project's system dependencies:

 ```ini
 [Working Program]